Oracle bone

-Diviners would submit questions to deities regarding future weather, crop planting, the fortunes of members of the royal family, military endeavors, and other similar topics.
+Diviners would submit questions to deities regarding weather, crop planting, the fortunes of members of the royal family, military endeavors, and similar topics.
 These questions were carved onto the bone or shell in oracle bone script using a sharp tool.
 Intense heat was then applied with a metal rod until the bone or shell cracked due to thermal expansion.
 The diviner would then interpret the pattern of cracks and write the prognostication upon the piece as well.
 Pyromancy with bones continued in China into the Zhou dynasty, but the questions and prognostications were increasingly written with brushes and cinnabar ink, which degraded over time.

-The oracle bones bear the earliest known significant corpus of ancient Chinese writing, using an early form of Chinese characters.
-The inscriptions contain around 5,000 different characters, though only about 1,200 of them have been identified with certainty.
-They provide important information on the late Shang period, and scholars have reconstructed the Shang royal genealogy from the cycle of ancestral sacrifices they record.
-When they were discovered in the end of the nineteenth century and deciphered in the early twentieth century, these records confirmed the existence of the Shang, which some scholars had until then doubted.
+Oracle bones bear the earliest known significant corpus of ancient Chinese writing, using an early form of Chinese characters.
+The inscriptions contain around 5,000 different characters, many of which are still being used today, though the total number of discrete characters is uncertain as some may be different versions of the same character.
+Specialists have agreed on the form, meanings, and sound of a little more than a quarter of the characters, roughly 1,200 with certainty, but several hundred more remain under discussion; these known characters comprise much of the core vocabulary of modern Chinese.
+They provide important information on the late Shang period, and scholars have reconstructed the Shang royal genealogy from the cycle of ancestral sacrifices recorded on oracle bones.
+When they were discovered at the end of the nineteenth century and deciphered in the early twentieth century, these records confirmed the existence of the Shang, whose historicity had been subject to scrutiny at the time by the Doubting Antiquity School.

 Oraculology is the discipline for the study of oracle bones and the oracle bone script.